 Inadequate Care and/or Remoteness

 Some US expats choose to live in a foreign country due to their relatively lower cost of living or warmer weather throughout the year.
 However, many of such countries have inadequate healthcare and are usually remotely located.
-Therefore, in case you run into serious health issues, you may not get a quality healthcare locally or the treatment may not even be available.
+Therefore, in case you run into serious health issues, you may not get quality healthcare locally or the treatment may not even be available.
 Therefore, it is very important to purchase expat health insurance that provides emergency medical evacuation, which is a transportation to the nearest place where adequate care can be given.
-Please keep in that the remote area that attracted you in the first place, whether it is a beach on the island or mountain can work against you in such emergencies.
+Please keep in mind that the remote area that attracted you in the first place, whether it is a beach on the island or mountain, can work against you in such emergencies.

 Local Health Insurance

 Many US expats may be tempted to purchase a local health insurance from the country where they choose to live in.
 That can work out to be convenient in some cases.
-However, they usually have lower policy maximum limits and don't provide the important coverages such as emergency medical evacuation and repatriation of remains.
+However, they usually have lower policy maximum limits and don't provide important coverages such as emergency medical evacuation and repatriation of remains.

 Apart from that, such local health insurance plans don't provide the portability, in case you choose to live in another country or transferred elsewhere.
 Therefore, you would have to apply for a new health insurance plan all over again and you may run into pre-existing conditions exclusions or waiting period.